csu-cs/csci-235/docs/style-guide.md

 ### Program Description

-Atop each file, include a commented header with a brief description of the program or file and the programmer\'s name.
+Atop each file, include a commented header with a brief description of the program or file and the programmer's name.
 Write the description in your own words.

 For example: